oac-tree/.github/profile/README.md

 cd <BUILD_DIR>
 ```

-Run cmake and make (NOTE: this will install everything into the specified install prefix!):
+Run cmake and make (NOTE: this will build *and* install everything into the specified install prefix!):

 ```bash
 cmake -DCMAKE_INSTALL_PREFIX=<INSTALL_PREFIX> <SOURCE_DIR>